OSGConnect/connectbook/start/account/generate-add-sshkey.md

 ### Windows, using Putty to log in

 If you can connect using the `ssh` command within the Command Prompt (Windows 10 build version 1803 and later), please follow the Mac/Linux directions above.
+If not, continue with the directions below.

 1. Open the `PuTTYgen` program.
 You can download `PuttyGen`
 here: [PuttyGen Download Page](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html),